 GROUP FOR FORMER MEMBERS OF "HIGH DEMAND/HIGH CONTROL GROUPS or CULTS", including those born and/or raised in such groups.
 They can be identified as "Spiritual", "Eastern", "Religious", "Large Group Awareness Training", "Political", "One on One" including Clergy Abuse.
 Participants explore relevant issues in their lives, current and past, in a safe, respectful group environment.
 Topics addressed include: indoctrination, thought reform, recruitment/seduction; authoritarian leaders/partners; loss and trauma; deepening trust in self and one's own inner authority; relationships; critical thinking; personal rights; connecting to society at large; challenges; successes; personal goals; meaning of life.
 Participants learn they are not alone in their challenges and "normal" responses.
 Every effort is made to provide opportunities for healthier outcomes in a non-authoritarian group environment that encourages autonomy and connection, not groupthink.
 Since 2003 I've offered this group in Mill Valley and Kentfield, CA, SF Bay Area.
 It is currently suspended.
 See Online Workshop/Support Sessions for Cult and High Control Group or Relationship Survivors Alternate Saturdays.

-WOMEN WISER AND OLDER (WOW, 55+) GROUP Motivated women meet every other week to address and explore experiences that affect them in this phase of life including those related to relationships, loss, difficult transitions, care-giving, mothers to adult children, women living alone, family of origin, self-care, work, helpful life skills (communication, boundary-setting, etc.) Women also discuss "here-and-now" experiences in group, asking for what they need from others, expressing responses to the discussion, requesting feedback from others, etc. Women gain acknowledgement and mutual support, learn how others have coped, discover practical solutions, find options for change with opportunities for healing and growth.
-Meets every other Wednesday, 12:30 - 2:00 PM currently on Zoom.
+WOMEN WISER AND OLDER (WOW, 50+) GROUP Motivated women meet every other week to address and explore experiences that affect them in this phase of life including those related to relationships, loss, difficult transitions, care-giving, mothers to adult children, women living alone, family of origin, aging, self-care, work, helpful life skills (communication, boundary-setting, etc.) Women also discuss "here-and-now" experiences in group, asking for what they need from others, expressing responses to the discussion, requesting feedback from others, etc. Women gain acknowledgement and mutual support, learn how others have coped, discover practical solutions, find options for change with opportunities for healing and growth.
+I've facilitated this group since 2016.
+Meets every other Wednesday, 12:00 - 1:30 PM currently on Zoom.

 Group Information Obtained from The Northern California Group Psychotherapy Society, http://www.ncgps.org/ 2007, Follows: